PR0M3TH3AN/BitcoinConference2024-MeshtasticWorkshop/src/Script/Meshtastic Workshop Script.md

 If you already have a Meshtastic Device, you can join our private Bitcoin Conference chat channels that we have setup.
 Here is the information you will need to connect.
 Open the Meshtastic app, go to the Channels tab and scan the code.

-Again, If you already have some custom channels setup make sure to backup your configuration or save your Channel URL somewhere so you can restore them later before scanning this code.
+If you already have some custom channels setup make sure to backup your configuration or save your Channel URL somewhere so you can restore them later before scanning this code.

 ---